Stars on Earth: 2023: four-year-old season

 After recovering from the conditions of the previous year, it was announced that the horse would be entered to the Osaka Hai to start off the season, but at the race Stars of Earth was beaten by a nose by Jack d'Or.
 The horse later went on to race in the Victoria Mile, but finished 3rd.

 After the Victoria Mile, the horse was sent to pasture at the Yamamoto Training Center in Miyagi Prefecture to spend the summer there.
 Upon returning, it was announced by Shadai Racehorsing that the horse will be entered to the autumn edition of the Tenno Sho, with Mirco Demuro as her new jockey as Lemaire is scheduled to ride Equinox for that race.
 However, plans to race her in the Tenno Sho were soon scrapped after it was discovered her right hind was having issues.

+As the horse skipped Tenno Sho, the owner focusing on the Japan Cup. with William Buick at the helm, the horse finished strongly in third behind Equinox and Liberty Island.
+Back in Japan, the horse was set up for the grand prix, Arima Kinen.
+Stars on Earth placed 13th in the fan voting.
+The horse performed better than the odds given as Lemaire, who came back in jockeying her managed to get a great start and set up a pace behind Titleholder.
+As they approached the third corner, Stars on Earth hit the railings but that did not affected her run as the horse sprinted well past through Titleholder on the final corner.
+However, Do Deuce who was jockeyed by Yutaka Take ran past over the horse at the final straight to take the win and Stars on Earth finished second on the day.